harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/modules-imports.md

 ## Remote modules

 k6 can import modules that are hosted remotely.
+This functionality is only available when using k6 locally to trigger tests.

 {% highlight js linenos %}
 import http from "k6/http";